abinit/abinit/doc/mkdocs-user-guide/new_user.md

 Many different sorts of pseudopotentials can be used with ABINIT.
 Most of them can be found on the [atomic data files](https://www.abinit.org/downloads/atomic-data-files) page of the ABINIT web site.
 There are official recommended pseudopotentials tables (the PAW JTH table, and the norm-conserving table from ONCVPSP), and also some older sets of pseudopotentials.
-A subset of existing pseudopotentials are used for test cases, and are located in the ~abinit/tests/Psps_for_tests directory, but they are not recommended for production.
 Information on pseudopotential files can be found in the [ABINIT help file](help_abinit.html#5) and the ~abinit/doc/psp_infos directory.

+!!! warning

+    A subset of existing pseudopotentials are used for test cases, and are located in the ~abinit/tests/Psps_for_tests directory but they **are not recommended** for production.

 ## Other programs in the package